 Behavioral Concerns & Aggressive Pets

-Some pets experience fear, anxiety, or aggression that can make veterinary care especially difficult.
-Dr. Taylor is sensitive to these cases and has extensive experience handling them safely and compassionately.
+Some pets experience fear, anxiety, or behavioral challenges that can make veterinary care especially difficult.
+I approach these cases with patience and sensitivity, and I have extensive experience handling them safely and compassionately.

-We ask that families schedule these appointments in advance to allow time for further discussion.
+I ask that these appointments be scheduled in advance to allow time for thoughtful discussion and planning.

-In many cases, we recommend oral sedatives prior to the appointment in order to help reduce stress, keep everyone safe, and ensure the process is as calm and gentle as possible.
-These will be called into a pharmacy of your choice and administered by you as directed by Dr. Taylor.
+In many cases, I may recommend oral sedatives prior to the visit to help reduce stress, keep everyone safe, and ensure the experience is as calm and gentle as possible.
+If needed, these medications will be called into a pharmacy of your choice and administered by you as directed.

 Service Area